Janus Henderson Global Sustainable Equity Fund (OEIC/Unit Trust)

 SRI / Ethical Overview

-The Fund seeks to invest in businesses that are strategically aligned with the powerful environmental and social trends changing the shape of the global economy.
+The Global Sustainable Equities strategy (‘the strategy’) seeks to invest in businesses that are strategically aligned with the powerful environmental and social trends changing the shape of the global economy.
 These businesses should exhibit sustainable revenue growth by virtue of having products or services that enable positive environmental or social change, and thereby have an impact on the development of a sustainable global economy.
 It is a low carbon strategy.

 SRI Policies (Primary strategy in bold)

-- Environmental policy Find funds that have policies which relate to environmental issues.
+- Environmental policy Funds that have policies which relate to environmental issues.
 These will typically set out the fund's stance on issues such as pollution, climate change, resource management, biodiversity loss, carbon emissions, plastics and/or additional environmental impacts.
 Strategies vary.
 See fund information for further information.

 - Ethical policies Find funds that have policies that set out their position on ethical or 'personal values' based issues.
 Strategies vary.
 See fund information for further detail.

 - Sustainability policy Funds that have policies that consider (environmental and social) sustainability issues.
 Strategies vary but are likely to consider environmental issues like climate change, carbon emissions, biodiversity loss, resource management, environmental impacts; and social issues like equal opportunities, human rights, labour standards, diversity and adherence to internationally recognised codes.
 See fund information for further information.

 - Social policy Find funds that have policies which set out their approach to social issues (e.g. human rights, labour standards, equal opportunities, child labour and adherence to internationally recognised codes such as the UN Global Compact).
 Funds with social policies typically avoid companies with low standards or work to encourage higher standards.
 See fund information for detail.